 The Samsung Galaxy Buds made a huge splash in the wireless earbuds arena when they first launched, and the new Samsung Galaxy Buds Plus are even better.
 These buds sound great, feel comfortable, offer lots of neat features and boast an incredible battery life that puts the Apple AirPods to shame.

 The Galaxy Buds Plus' strong overall performance and long battery life make them a contender among the best wireless earbuds you can buy, even after the launch of upgraded models like the Galaxy Buds Live, Galaxy Buds Pro and upcoming Samsung Galaxy Buds 2 Pro.

 If you want a slick-looking pair of earbuds that sound good and last incredibly long on a charge (all for less than the price of AirPods or AirPods Pro), read our Samsung Galaxy Buds Plus review to find out why they're still worth a look.

-Galaxy Buds Plus price and availability
+Samsung Galaxy Buds Plus review: Price and availability

-Galaxy Buds Plus specs
+Samsung Galaxy Buds Plus specs